g00glen00b/dimitri.codes/content/posts/2020-05-05-uploading-files-spring-graphql/index.md

 ```

 This code would show a simple file input type, and call the `updateAvatar` mutation as soon as a file is chosen.

+A full code example can be found on [GitHub](https://github.com/g00glen00b/whoiswho-graphql).